Symptoms After a Membrane Sweep: What to Expect and When to Call Your Doctor

 Typical post-sweep discomfort may include:

-- General Fatigue: Feeling tired or more fatigued than usual can occur as your body undergoes changes.
+4. General Fatigue: Feeling more tired than usual can occur as your body undergoes changes.

 When to Seek Help

-While some discomfort is normal, certain symptoms warrant immediate medical attention.
-If you experience heavy bleeding—more than a light spotting—or significant pain that isn’t relieved by over-the-counter medications, contact your healthcare provider.
+While some discomfort is normal, certain symptoms need immediate medical attention.
+If you’re bleeding more than light spotting, or feeling significant pain that over-the-counter medication won’t ease, contact your provider.

-Trust your instincts; if something feels off, don’t hesitate to reach out.
-Your healthcare team is there to support you and guarantee both you and your baby remain safe throughout this process.
+Trust your instincts.
+If something feels off, don’t wait to reach out.
+Your healthcare team is there to keep both you and your baby safe.

 Potential Side Effects of a Membrane Sweep

-Although a membrane sweep is often considered a safe method to induce labor, it can lead to several potential side effects.
+Although a membrane sweep is often considered a safe method to encourage labor, it can lead to several potential side effects.
+Knowing these risks ahead of time can help you make the right decision.

-- Preterm Labor: In rare cases, the procedure may trigger preterm labor, necessitating medical attention.
+4. Preterm Labor: In rare cases, the procedure may trigger preterm labor, which requires medical attention.

 What to Expect in the Days Following the Sweep